mir-akbar/CodeLab/README.md

-Here's how you can modify your README to include an **Installation Setup** section.
-I added the necessary steps for setting up the project locally:

----

 # **CodeLab: Collaborative Real-Time Code Editor**

 ## **Overview**
 CodeLab is a web-based collaborative code editor designed for seamless real-time coding experiences.
 It combines modern technologies to enable live code syncing, syntax highlighting, and in-app communication for developers working together remotely.

----

 ## **Features**
 - **Real-Time Collaboration**: Work on code simultaneously with live updates across users.